dbermond/screencast/README.md

 The screen position defining from where the recording will take place.
 These are X and Y offsets from the screen top left corner.
 Combined with `-s` option it will define a rectangular desktop area that will be recorded.
 This rectangular area must be inside of the current screen size/resolution (cannot be out of screen bounds).

 default: `0,0` (screen top left corner)

+#### `-S, --select-region`

+Select with mouse the screen region to record.
+Use a single mouse click to select an entire window.
+Click and drag with mouse to select a region.
+When dragging, use arrow keys to fine tune, right click or any other keystroke to cancel.
+The `-s` and `-p` options are ignored when using this option.

 #### `-r, --fps=N`